grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 Externally shared dashboards allow you to share your Grafana dashboard with anyone.
 This is useful when you want to make your dashboard available to the world without requiring access to your Grafana organization.

+## Shared dashboards list

 You can see a list of all your externally shared dashboards in one place by navigating to **Dashboards > Shared dashboards**.
-For each dashboard in the list, the page displays the status, a link to view the dashboard, a link to the externally shared dashboard configuration, and the options to pause or revoke the external URL.
+For each dashboard in the list, the page displays:

+- a link to view the externally shared version of the dashboard
+- a link to the shared dashboard configuration
+- options to pause or revoke access to the external dashboard

+You can also click the name of the dashboard to navigate to the dashboard internally.

 ## Security implications of sharing your dashboard externally